 Berkshires, Massachusetts

 The Berkshires not only provide that small-town feeling, but they also offer many artistic and cultural activities.
 You can come here year-round.
-However, if you love foliage sights then make sure to visit the Berkshires in the fall (pictured above).
+However, if by the end of summer you want some foliage sights then make sure to visit the Berkshires in the fall (pictured above).
 Just 140 miles from New York City, don’t miss the following things to do:

 There are some interesting places to stay in the Berkshires, like Blantyre, in Lenox.
 This Tudor-style mansion built in 1902 offers 110 acres of gorgeous landscapes in which to stroll, as well as delicious cuisine and a spa to promote guests’ wellness.